OneGameKoTT/drozer-py3/README.md

 However, we still think drozer is a good tool for simulating a rogue application.
 A penetration tester does not have to develop an app with custom code to interface with a specific content provider.
 Instead, drozer can be used with little to no programming experience required to show the impact of letting certain components be exported on a device.

-To help with making sure drozer can be ran on modern systems, a Docker container was created that has a working build of Drozer.

-* The Docker container can be found here: https://hub.docker.com/r/fsecurelabs/drozer
-* Instructions on building your own Docker container can be found here: https://github.com/FSecureLABS/drozer/tree/develop/docker

 ## ----------------------------------------------------------------